dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 - Parameter 2: 'keep' specifices which duplicate rows to keep.
 The options are 'first', 'last', or 'false'.
 False will removes all duplicates
 - Parameter 3: 'inplace' specifies whether to modify the data set in place or return a new data set with the duplicates removed.
 True indicates to modify the old data frame, false will create a new data frame
 Note, for parameter 3 we will create a new file for the dataset so we do not lose the duplicated data points permanently.
 We will likely need to use these duplicates for data validation later.

+This step might not be ideal for our industry problem as we will use duplicates to validate and ensure accuracy, however the technique is listed for reference.

 Finally, we will want to save the cleaned data set to a new master well location file using the following script:
 ```python